Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 As well as the V8 version, Spen King envisaged a four-cylinder variant using the overhead cam P6 engine, an automatic transmission model using the Chrysler A727 three-speed box, optional two-wheel drive.
 The model was planned as a six seater in both economy and de luxe trim levels.

-On 19 July, and the following day at Standard-Triumph Motor Company Inc’s offices at Teaneck, New Jersey, USA, Rover and STI luminaries met to discuss Leyland’s sales programme in North America.
+On 19 July, and the following day at Standard-Triumph Motor Company Inc’s offices at Teaneck, New Jersey, USA, Rover and Standard-Triumph International luminaries met to discuss Leyland’s sales programme in North America.
 As well as the two Vice Presidents of Leyland, Bruce McWilliams and Chris Andrews George Turnbull and William Martin-Hurst were also present.